 All eligible District providers interested in taking advantage of eHealthDC’s free technical assistance support should contact eHealthDC staff directly at [email protected] or call (202) 552-2331.
 Please visit their website for more information.

 HOW DO I ATTEST TO THE DC PI PROGRAM?

 The Promoting Interoperability Program operates in Program Years.
 A Program Year is a full calendar year during which a provider can meet the Program Requirements.
-Program Year 2019 runs from January 1, 2019 to December 31, 2019.
-Program Year 2020 will run from January 1, 2020 to December 31, 2020.
+Program Year 2020 runs from January 1, 2020 to December 31, 2020.